david-drew/OpenVINO-Custom-Layers/README.2019.md

 ### Custom Layer Outline

-1. Have your trained model ready.
-(KAT: Redundant to #2 below?)
-2. Requirements:
+1. Requirements:
    * OpenVINO
    * cogapp (python lib, install via pip3)
    * Your trained model
-3. Setup the OpenVINO environment.
+2. Setup the OpenVINO environment.
-4. Run the Model Extension Generator (MEG).
+3. Run the Model Extension Generator (MEG).
    * This creates “code stubs” that will be edited in steps 7 and 8 with the custom algorithm.
-5. Edit C++ Code (produced by MEG).
+4. Edit C++ Code (produced by MEG).
-6. Edit Python Scripts (produced by MEG).
+5. Edit Python Scripts (produced by MEG).
-7. Workaround for Linux:
+6. Workaround for Linux:
    * Move a python custom layer script to the Model Optimizer operations directory:
    * `/opt/intel/openvino/deployment_tools/model_optimizer/mo/ops/`
-10. Run the Model Optimizer.
+7. Run the Model Optimizer.
-11. Compile your C++ code.
+8. Compile your C++ code.
-12. Test with Python and/or C++ sample apps.
+9. Test with Python and/or C++ sample apps.

 These steps allow the OpenVINO Inference Engine to run the custom layer.
 The cosh function used in this tutorial allows a simple example of the process.